ariscript/www/content/blog/khoury/index.md

 The [How to Design Programs](https://htdp.org/2024-11-6/Book/index.html) curriculum teaches students how to think, and how to approach good software design, rather than teaching them to use the current tool du jour.
+In the spirit of the Design Recipe, (as one of my friends put it), the most important thing that we need to preserve through these changes is "the purpose statement, not the implementation" of our current curriculum.

 This post will be updated as I cohere my thoughts further and have more to say, or as I get further information.